-The GWC has established six performance measures for its core WIOA programs that must be met to achieve high performance.
+The State Workforce Board has established six performance measures for its core WIOA programs that must be met to achieve high performance.
 These include: Second Quarter Employment after Exit; Fourth Quarter Employment after Exit; Median Earnings for the Second Quarter after Exit; Credential Attainment Rate; Measurable Skill Gains; and Effectiveness in Serving Employers.
 In order to continue being a high performing Workforce Board (WDB), Region 5 will assess program performance for the core WIOA programs on a monthly basis using real time outcomes from the Indiana Career Connect (ICC) participant data system.
 Monthly reports will be generated and shared with staff and WDB members which reflect the comparison of actual outcomes to those negotiated with the state for each performance measure.
 Having awareness of any negative trends will allow the region to make changes in strategies and/or staff training to raise outcomes.
 As needed staff efforts with be redirected toward achieving improved outcome levels.
 The Region will also utilize information from the state level Management Performance Hub (MPH) which has longitudinal outcomes which are used to evaluate the final actual regional WDB performance level on a quarter by quarter basis.